telerik/ajax-docs/knowledge-base/update-initiator's-updatepanels-only.md

 ````

-##

-Since **Q2 2012 SP2** release a new property **UpdateInitiatorPanelsOnly** is added to the RadAjaxManager.
-By setting its value to “true” (its default value is “false”) only the containers added as UpdatedControls for a specific initiator will be conditionally updated.
+Since the Q2 2012 SP2 release, the AjaxManager provides a new `UpdateInitiatorPanelsOnly` property which is set to `false` by default.
+By setting its value to `true`, only the containers added as `UpdatedControls` for a specific initiator will be conditionally updated.
+By using the markup in the example, only `Label1` will be conditionally updated.

 ````ASP.NET
 <telerik:RadAjaxManager ID="RadAjaxManager1" UpdateInitiatorPanelsOnly="true" DefaultLoadingPanelID="RadAjaxLoadingPanel1"